-The Naviculare and the Astragalus are united by a capsular ligament with its synovial membrane.
-This capsule is thickened by additional slips above and internally; the whole arrangement of the joint is such as to admit of much motion.
+The Scaphoides and the Astragalus are united by a capsular ligament with its synovial membrane.
+This capsule is thickened by additional slips above and internally; the whole arrangement of the joint being such as to admit of much motion.

-The Os Calcis and Cuboides, besides their articular cartilage and synovial membrane, form a moveable joint with a very strong ligamentous fastening called the calcaneo-cuboid ligaments.
-The Superior arising from the upper surface of the os calcis is inserted into the adjoining part of the cuboides.
-The Inferior one is much the strongest, and consists of two laminæ, of which the superficial is the longest, some of its fibres may be traced to the basis of the outer metatarsal bone.
+The Os Calcis and Cuboides, besides their articular cartilage and synovial membrane, form a movable joint with a very strong ligamentous fastening, called the CALCANEO-CUBOID LIGAMENTS.
+The Superior, arising from the upper surface of the Os Calcis, is inserted into the adjoining part of the Cuboides.
+The Inferior is much the strongest and consists of two laminæ, of which the superficial is the longest; some of its fibres being traced to the basis of the outer metatarsal bone.

-A very strong ligament, the Inner Calcaneo-Scaphoid, passes from the interior internal part of the os calcis by its lesser apophysis and is fixed into the inner and under surface of the scaphoides.
+A very strong ligament, the INNER CALCANEO-SCA-PHOID, passes from the interior internal part of the Os Calcis by its lesser apophysis, and is fixed into the inner and under surface of the Scaphoides.
 This ligament supports the astragalus.

-The External Calcaneo-Scaphoid Ligament passes from the greater apophysis of the Os Calcis below, and is fixed to the outer end of the scaphoides.
+The EXTERNAL CALCANEO-SCAPHOID LIGAMENT passes from the greater apophysis of the Os Calcis below, and is fixed to the outer end of the Scaphoides.

-There are many other strong ligaments on the dorsal and plantar surfaces of the foot connecting the bones of the tarsus together; their course is varied and complicated.
+There are many other strong ligaments on the dorsal and plantar surfaces of the foot, connecting the bones of